magento/merchdocs/src/catalog/inventory-product-stock-options.md

    For more information, see [Configuring Backorders]({% link catalog/inventory-backorders.md %}).

-1. In the **Notify for Quantity Below** field, enter the stock level that triggers notification that the item is out of stock.
+1. For **Notify for Quantity Below**, enter the stock level that triggers notification that the item is out of stock.

    This amount is subtracted from the Salable Quantity at the stock level.